vladiim/fitafy/README.md

 <!-- ![](./app/assets/images/logo_on_black_v01.jpeg) -->

-fitafy is a fitness app that helps PTs manage their clients.
+fitafy is a fitness app that helps PTs get, keep and manage clients.

 ## Languages/framework